Atelier-Arcadia/patches/README.md

 make scanner

 # 2. Run the scanner.
-#    This step assumes you have a patches-server and Clair runnig locally.
+#    This step assumes you have a patches-server and Clair running locally.
 platform="ubuntu-18.04" # Replace with appropriate platform name for you

 ./patchesscanner\